franchsli/whatsapp_clone_django/README.md

 - Implement all of these features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)
 - Delete all console.logs
 - Reformatte HTML code, PLEASE.
-- Use the logic to upload images with code in a function in tools.py
+- Use the logic to create a image file with code in a function in tools.py.

 ## BUGS TO FIX